-2.9 Apprentices and Trainees
+2.8 Apprentices and Trainees

-2.9.1 Apprentices and trainees will be remunerated in accordance with the Order - Apprentices' and Trainees' Wages and Conditions (Queensland Government Departments and Certain Government Entities) (No. B1893 of 2000).

-This Order shall apply with the following exceptions.

-- 2.9.2 Calculation of rate of pay for all Building and Engineering apprentices: - (a) The following formula is to be used to calculate the rate of pay for an apprentice:

-(HBEA10.1 per fortnight rate - \$52.00) x (% as per year of Apprenticeship) + \$52.00 = Apprentice Rates

-- 2.9.3 Adult apprentices new employees - (a) Where an adult person who is not an existing employee commences an apprenticeship, such person shall receive no less than an amount equivalent to the Queensland minimum wage. - (b) An adult shall mean any person who is 21 years of age and over at the time of commencing the apprenticeship. - (c) Various 'special' overtime rates for first and second-year apprentices will not apply to mature age apprentices.

-2.9.4 Adult apprentices - existing employees

-- (a) An existing employee shall mean a person who has been employed on a permanent basis in a calling or classification relevant to the BEMS for at least three (3) months immediately prior to becoming an apprentice with that employer. - (b) Existing employees may participate in apprenticeships.
+- 2.8.1 Apprentices and trainees will be remunerated in accordance with the Order Apprentices' and Trainees' Wages and Conditions (Queensland Government Departments and Certain Government Entities) (No. B1893 of 2000) or any successor industrial instrument or legislation.
+This Order shall apply with the following exceptions. - 2.8.2 Calculation of rate of pay for all Building and Engineering apprentices: - (a) The following formula is to be used to calculate the rate of pay for an apprentice: - (HBEA10 per fortnight rate \$52.00) x (% as per year of Apprenticeship) + \$52.00 = Apprentice Rates - 2.8.3 Increases to apprentice relativities for Year 1 and Year 2 will be effective from 1 September 2022: - (a) Year 1 to increase from 40% of the trade rate to 55%; and - (b) Year 2 to increase from 55% of the trade rate to 65%. - 2.8.4 Adult apprentices new employees - (a) Where an adult person who is not an existing employee commences an apprenticeship, such person shall receive no less than an amount equivalent to the Queensland minimum wage. - (b) An adult shall mean any person who is 21 years of age and over at the time of commencing the apprenticeship. - (c) Various 'special' overtime rates for first and second-year apprentices will not apply to mature age apprentices. - 2.8.5 Adult apprentices existing employees - (a) An existing employee shall mean a person who has been employed on a permanent basis in a calling or classification relevant to the BEMS for at least three months immediately prior to becoming an apprentice with that employer. - (b) Existing employees may participate in apprenticeships.
 An existing employee shall not be required to serve any probationary period in relation to their contract of employment or for the purpose of the Further Education & Training Act 2014. - (c) A trial period in accordance with Training Recognition Council policy may be set for the purpose of assessing the employee's suitability for training under an apprenticeship.
-Where an employee proves to be unsatisfactory for training under an apprenticeship, the person shall revert to employment at least equal in status to the classification held prior to the commencement of their apprenticeship. - (d) Existing employees shall not suffer a reduction in their ordinary rate of pay by virtue of becoming an apprentice. - (e) For existing employees whose apprenticeship is cancelled and whose employment continues, the employee shall revert to employment at least equal in status to the classification held prior to the commencement of their apprenticeship. - (f) An existing employee shall maintain continuity of employment despite having entered into an apprenticeship.
+Where an employee proves to be unsatisfactory for training under an apprenticeship, the person shall revert to employment at least equal in status to the classification held prior to the commencement of their apprenticeship.

+- (d) Existing employees shall not suffer a reduction in their ordinary rate of pay by virtue of becoming an apprentice. - (e) For existing employees whose apprenticeship is cancelled and whose employment continues, the employee shall revert to employment at least equal in status to the classification held prior to the commencement of their apprenticeship. - (f) An existing employee shall maintain continuity of employment despite having entered into an apprenticeship.

-2.9.5 Tenure of apprentices
+2.8.6 Tenure of apprentices